kevinms/tmux-compose/README.md

 ### Installation

 tmux-compose was built with Go.
-If you already have Go setup, you can just:
+If you already have Go setup, you `go get` the utility:

 ```bash
 go get github.com/kevinms/tmux-compose.git